The Tiny Critic in Your Head

 Confidence comes and it goes

-At times, I still feel less confident than at other times and I let that little voice get louder than necessary in my head.
-But over the years, through the ups and downs in my size, I’ve come to realize that the voice inside my head is telling me nothing but lies about myself.
+At times, I still feel less confident than at other times, and I let that little voice get louder than necessary in my head.
+But over the years, through the ups and downs in my size, I've realized that the voice inside my head is telling me nothing but lies about myself.

 My mental image more closely resembles my physical image now as I near 40.
-I’ve finally come to the conclusion that those that might have something negative to say about me don’t know me well enough to see past the outward appearance.
-Instead, they base their judgements of me by my size, shape, or personal aesthetic.
+I've finally come to the conclusion that those who might have something negative to say about me don't know me well enough to see past my outward appearance.
+Instead, they base their judgments of me on my size, shape, or personal aesthetic.

 Featured Forum